bparanj/crystal/computer/electronics/terms/north-south.md

 ### AMD Architecture

 **Fusion Controllers**:
-- AMD has also integrated many functions traditionally managed by the Northbridge into their CPUs, particularly with their APU (Accelerated Processing Unit) line.
+- AMD has also integrated many functions traditionally managed by the Northbridge into their CPUs, with their APU (Accelerated Processing Unit) line.
-- AMD uses a similar architecture with a single chipset that connects to the CPU, often referred to as the FCH (Fusion Controller Hub).
+- AMD uses a similar architecture with a single chipset that connects to the CPU, referred to as the FCH (Fusion Controller Hub).

 ### Modern Motherboard Layout